ezpaarse-project/ezpaarse/doc/development/platforms.md

 ## Writing a Parser ##

 Parsers are written in **Javascript**.
-A good knowledge of the language is however not necessary to write a parser.
+A good knowledge of the language is not really necessary to write a parser.
 Most of the code being outsourced in a common file for all parsers, only the URL analysis function must be adapted, making the code short and relatively simple.
 Most parsers still require a basic knowledge of **regular expressions**.

-Writing a new parser consists of:
+Writing a new parser thus consists of:
 * creating the manifest.json file (see below)
 * creating the test file, according to what is documented on the plaftform analysis page
 * creating the parser so that its output is conform to the test file (see below)